Sol Invictus (album)

-Sol Invictus (Latin for Unconquered Sun) is the seventh studio album by American rock band Faith No More, released on May 19, 2015.
-It was Faith No More's first studio album following 1997's Album of the Year, marking the longest gap between two studio albums in their career, and their first release on Reclamation Records.
-Sol Invictus was also the band's first album since 1992's Angel Dust to feature the same lineup as its predecessor.
+Sol Invictus (Latin for 'Unconquered Sun') is the seventh studio album by American rock band Faith No More, released on May 19, 2015.
+It was Faith No More's first studio album since Album of the Year in 1997, marking the longest gap between two studio albums in their career, and their first release on Reclamation!
+Records.
+Sol Invictus was also the band's first album since Angel Dust (1992) to feature the same lineup as its predecessor.

-The album marked the group's fifth collaboration with longtime producer Matt Wallace, this time helping with the final mix rather than a more substantial producing role.
+The album marked the group's fifth collaboration with longtime producer Matt Wallace.
+This time, Wallace helped with the final mix rather than a more substantial producing role.

 Background

 On February 24, 2009 after months of speculation and rumors, Faith No More announced they would be reforming with a line-up identical to the Album of the Year era, embarking on a reunion tour called The Second Coming Tour.
-To coincide with the band's reunion tour, Rhino released the sixth Faith No More compilation, The Very Best Definitive Ultimate Greatest Hits Collection, a double album that includes their hit singles and b sides & rarities, in the UK on June 8.
+To coincide with the band's reunion tour, Rhino released the sixth Faith No More compilation, The Very Best Definitive Ultimate Greatest Hits Collection (a double album that includes their hit singles and b-sides and rarities) in the UK on June 8.
 Faith No More then played in major European festivals including, Download Festival in the UK in June, Hurricane and Southside festivals in Germany, Greenfield Festival in Switzerland, Hove Festival in Norway and Roskilde Festival in Denmark, among other dates.
 The tour continued into 2010 with appearances at the Soundwave Festival in Australian cities throughout February and March.
-During their tour, the band added covers to their repertoire including "Switch" by Siouxsie and the Banshees.
+During their tour, the band added new full length covers to their repertoire, including "Ben" by Michael Jackson, "Chariots of Fire" by Vangelis and "Switch" by Siouxsie and the Banshees.
+During the Soundwave shows, in Australia, and a run of shows in New Zealand, they covered the 1986 song "Don't Dream It's Over", by Australia/New Zealand band Crowded House.
+Faith No More had previously covered snippets of it in 1990, while on tour for The Real Thing.
+On the 2009-2010 reunion tour, songs that Faith No More covered snippets of include "Boom Boom Pow" by the Black Eyed Peas, "Delilah" by Tom Jones, "Fuck You" by Lily Allen, "Poker Face" by Lady Gaga and "Popcorn" by Hot Butter.
+They also covered a Serbian folk song called "Ajde Jano" and Tony Montana's theme from the film Scarface.